WushuWorks/OwlZero_MCTS_Machine_Learner/README.md

 * l is the number of rollout iterations
 * C is the number of available CPU cores

-The notable takeaway here is that the runtime is pseudo-polynomial.
+The notable takeaway here is that the runtime is pseudo-polynomial since our runtime will be dominated by the number of rollouts we do.
 Since a rough state size estimate of Gothello is 25 choose 12 and our branching factor is estimated to be 13, this will be a feasible experiment.

 ## Experiment